rashil2000/fluent-apps/Desktop/README.md

 ![Auto Switcher](auto-switcher.png)

-If you're familiar with a bit of PowerShell, there's a `ThemeSwitch.ps1` script here that changes wallpapers, system theme, app theme, and themes of some apps (Windows Terminal, VS Code, NeoVim).
-You can set a custom shortcut calling this script and place it on your Desktop to enable switching with just a click.
-Modify the file to suit your needs.

-On the off chance you're on Linux, the script `theme-switch.sh` can be used to make similar changes in Xfce desktop environment, and some other apps (Vim, FireFox, Spotify-TUI, Bashtop).
-Again, some modification would be necessary.

 ## PowerToys

 [PowerToys](https://github.com/microsoft/powertoys) by Microsoft is an awesome set of utilities designed to add useful little features to aid in daily usage.
 Here are some screenshots of the tools I use.